Master of Science in Health Informatics

 - Achieve a B or higher in all major courses

-- Have completed undergraduate level statistics with grade of B or higher
+- Have completed undergraduate level statistics from a regionally accredited college or university with grade of B or higher

 - Submit three letters of reference through the application system.
 References should be from 1) a current or previous professor, 2) a work supervisor (paid or unpaid) and 3) another professional who can provide a knowledgeable testament regarding character, ethics, responsibility, potential for success and other attributes that predict an applicant’s favorable performance in the program